 This Plan of Management requires that for any activity/action specified in it, a native title assessment and validation under the NT Act be carried out by Council's Native Title Manager prior to the commencement or approval of that activity.
-NTS Corp and the Metropolitan Local Aboriginal Land Council will be notified of the preparation of the accordance wit e Parks & Reserth the Native Title e (Notices) Det ermination 201 11 (No. 1). omment,
+NTS Corp and the Metropolitan Local Aboriginal Land Council will be notified of the preparation of the draft Foreshore Parks & Reserves Plan of Management, and invited to comment, in accordance with the Native Title (Notices) Determination 2011 (No. 1).